 The Cathedral of the Immaculate Conception serves as the spiritual center for the Diocese of Springfield in Illinois.
-Constructed in dedicated in 1928, the Cathedral was showing its age.
-The Cathedral construction was based upon the Basilica of Santa Marie Maggiore in Rome.
-The pristine ceiling plaster work had need of update after 80 years of operation and repair work that was less than faithful to its origins.
-The lighting also needed to be updated to satisfy the needs of an aging congregation but needed to stay true to the original design intent.
+Constructed and dedicated in 1928, the Cathedral was showing its age.
+The Cathedral construction was based upon the Basilica of Santa Maria Maggiore in Rome.
+The pristine ceiling plasterwork needed an update after 80 years of operation and repair work that was less than faithful to its origins.
+The lighting also needed to be updated to satisfy the needs of an aging congregation but had to stay true to the original design intent.

 While this satisfied the desire to maintain the original appearance of the nave and chancel, it could only partially address the functional illumination needs of the congregation.

-One of the project goals was to restore the original volume’s colors, gilding and trompe l’oeil patterns.
-Working in concert with the architect and the ceiling restoration team, downlights providing the functional illumination were integrated into the ceiling in specialized panels concealing their appearance within the ceiling coffers.
-Additional lighting was carefully concealed within the architecture to illuminate and bring focus to the alter and reardos.
+One of the project goals was to restore the original volume’s colors, gilding, and trompe l’oeil patterns.
+Working in concert with the architect and the ceiling restoration team, downlights providing the functional illumination were integrated into the ceiling in specialized panels, concealing their appearance within the ceiling coffers.
+Additional lighting was carefully concealed within the architecture to illuminate and bring focus to the altar and reredos.